2022–23 Northeast Conference men's basketball season

-The 2022–23 Northeast Conference men's basketball season began with practices in October 2023, followed by the start of the 2022–23 NCAA Division I men's basketball season in November.
-Conference play started in January and ended in March 2023.
+The 2022–23 Northeast Conference men's basketball season began with practices in October 2022, followed by the start of the 2022–23 NCAA Division I men's basketball season in November.
+Conference play started in the last week of December and ended in March 2023.

 The NEC tournament was held in March with the higher-seeded team hosting each game.

+It was the last season for St. Francis Brooklyn, which announced on March 20, 2023, that it was discontinuing its entire athletic program after the 2022–23 school year.

 Changes from last season

 Stonehill College joined the Northeast Conference from the Division II Northeast-10 Conference.
 It is not eligible for the NCAA tournament until the 2026–27 season when its four-year reclassification period ends.

 Bryant left the conference and joined the America East Conference.

 Mount St. Mary's left the conference and joined the Metro Atlantic Athletic Conference (MAAC).

 On March 25, FDU fired head coach Greg Herenda.
 On May 3, FDU hired Division II St. Thomas Aquinas head coach Tobin Anderson as his replacement.

 On April 12, Wagner head coach Bashir Mason left Wagner to take the open head coaching position at Saint Peter's.
 On April 21, Wagner hired Seton Hall assistant coach Donald Copeland as his replacement.

 Effective for the 2022–23 academic year, NEC teams transitioning from Division II are eligible for the NEC tournament during their third and fourth years of the transition period.
 If a reclassifying institution wins the NEC tournament championship, the conference's automatic bid to the NCAA tournament goes to the NEC tournament runner up.
 The rule change results in Merrimack being eligible for the 2023 NEC tournament, since it is in its fourth transition year, and Stonehill being eligible for the 2025 NEC tournament, when it will be in its third transition year.

 LIU fired Derek Kellogg on June 30.
 Former NBA player Rod Strickland, who had been the director of the NBA G League's professional development program focusing on the exhibition team NBA G League Ignite, was named the new head coach that day.